wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 What can you make when your kitchen table, bathroom, or garden tent is the stage + your camera is the audience?
 7 artists, 7 commentaries on where we find ourselves…

 #### Artists
-Andrew Neil Hayes · Daniel & Clara · Dominique Savitri Baron-Bonarjee · Kellie Colbert · melissandre varin · Niya B · Sebastian H-W · hosted by Peader Kirk · <small>(artists subject to change)</small>
+Andrew Neil Hayes · Daniel & Clara · Dominique Savitri Baron-Bonarjee · Kellie Colbert · melissandre varin · Niya B · Sebastian H-W · hosted by Peader Kirk · <small>(*artists subject to change*)</small>

-An informal online platform for artists to beta test new work, live from their homes.
-To get a feel for it, see [July](/current/2020-domestic/july)'s <a href="http://youtu.be/IUNv7CARKLU" target="_blank">live stream</a>.
+An informal online platform for artists to beta test new work, live from their homes — to get a feel for it, see [July](/current/2020-domestic/july)'s <a href="http://youtu.be/IUNv7CARKLU" target="_blank">live stream</a>.
 To participate in a *future* Domestic, see <a href="http://domesticmcr.posthaven.com" target="_blank">here</a>.

 #### Access
 Time: Wednesday 12 August 2020, 8pm.<br>Duration: *approximately* 1 hour.<br>Location: live streamed online via Zoom webinar.<br>Ticketing: <a href="http://eventbrite.co.uk/e/domestic-registration-115351357014" target="_blank">book a free space</a> to receive live stream details.<br>Donations are welcome via <a href="http://www.paypal.me/warnmcr" target="_blank">PayPal</a>.<br>Age Advisory: 18+ (mainly aimed at adults; parental/guardian discretion).<br>Content Warnings: some works may disturb, for specific warnings please click [here](/warnings).<br>Please note:<br>&nbsp;&nbsp;we *aim* to test automated live captioning at this event;<br>&nbsp;&nbsp;to improve your listening experience we suggest using headphones/external speakers;<br>&nbsp;&nbsp;for specific access queries please get in touch by emailing <mailto:info@habmcr.org>